Margaret Goodell: Research and career

 In 1997, Goodell joined the faculty of Baylor College of Medicine in Houston, Texas, in the Departments of Pediatrics and Molecular and Human Genetics.
-She is a member of the Center for Cell and Gene Therapy and a founding member and director of the Stem Cell and Regenerative Medicine (STaR) Center.
+She is a member of the Center for Cell and Gene Therapy and the founder of the Stem Cell and Regenerative Medicine (STaR) Center.
 She became Chair of the Department of Molecular and Cellular Biology in 2019.

 She served as a board member of the International Society for Experimental Hematology from 2009 to 2012.
 She was elected president of the Society in 2013 and served until 2014.
 Additionally, she was a board member of the International Society for Stem Cell Research from 2004 to 2007.

 Goodell became well known for her development of a novel strategy to isolate stem cells from tissues of adult animals.
 She observed that a small “side population” of stem cells rapidly pumped out a fluorescent dye (Hoechst 33342), and that flow cytometry could be used to isolate a relatively pure stem cell population.
 The paper based on this discovery was published in the Journal of Experimental Medicine in 1996 and has been cited nearly 4000 times.
 This was a breakthrough discovery that has allowed many other scientists to isolate other types of stem cells, and allowed her lab to isolate hematopoietic stem cells (HSCs) with distinct functional characteristics.
 This led to two new cornerstones of HSC biology: the concepts of HSC heterogeneity and differentiation bias.
 The strategy has since been applied to many tissues and organisms, including human cancer stem cells and flatworm stem cells.

 Goodell’s strategy for HSC purification allowed her lab to study mechanisms that regulate HSC regeneration, quiescence (when the cell is not going through the cell cycle but retains the ability to differentiate), differentiation, and aging.
 The lab discovered new roles in hematopoiesis of several genes, which led to new knowledge of the role of the immune response in controlling HSC responses.
 This was an important conceptual advance in the field that has created increased understanding of how the immune system can activate HSCs, especially using interferons.
 In particular, interferon gamma directly regulates HSC activation and that activation is essential for a successful immune response.
-This development has created a new sub-field of HSC investigation into the relationships between HSCs, immunity, and inflammation.
+This development has created a new field of HSC investigation into the relationships between HSCs, immunity, and inflammation.
 The paper based on these interferon discoveries was published in Nature in 2010 and has been cited over 1000 times.